pacifics/PassDao/README.md

 - SetFunding : sets the amounts to fund for each partner according to the presale amounts, the set limits and the funding amount of the approved Dao funding proposal.

-- FundDaoFor: to send Eth from the Funding smart contract.
+- FundDaoFor and FundDao: to send Eth from the Funding smart contract to the Dao manager.

-- RefundForValidPartners and RefundForAll: to refund the amount that did not fund the Dao (priority to the valid addresses).
+- RefundForValidPartners, Refund and RefundForAll: to refund the amount that did not fund the Dao (priority to the valid addresses).

 - AbortFunding: allows the smart contract creator to abort the funding and refund at any time during the presale.